gioblu/Cape/README.md

 Cape 2.0
 ====
 Cape is a string encryption library developed to offer efficient encryption on small microcontrollers.
-Cape implements a new, private key, XOR based, stream chipher algorithm on top of which is applied a pseudo-random initialization vector encryption.
+Cape implements a new, private key, XOR based, stream chipher algorithm on top of which is applied a pseudo-random initialization vector encryption method.
 Cape is implemented in c++ and engineered to avoid any external dependency.

 ### How to use Cape